Foster Tower

 No analysis available

 Sewer inclusion is confirmed at the building level.
-All 20 current MLS listings include SEWER, and remarks repeatedly state that maintenance fees cover "water, sewer, internet, and cable" or "WATER, SEWER."
-This is overwhelming evidence and shows no sign of a correction needed.
+All 20 current MLS listings include SEWER, and a public remark also lists sewer among the included maintenance items.
+This is as strong as building-level evidence gets.

 Water inclusion is strongly supported.
-Current MLS data shows WATER in 17 of 20 listings, and several remarks explicitly mention "water" in the fee bundle, such as "Maintenance fees cover water, sewer, internet, and cable" and "LOW MAINTENANCE INC WATER."
-The evidence is consistent enough to treat as a building feature.
+The current MLS data shows WATER in 18 of 20 listings, and remarks explicitly mention water among the fee inclusions.
+Evidence is consistent enough to treat this as a true building feature.

 At least one public remark explicitly lists a "BBQ area" and 4 of 20 current MLS records have the BBQ amenity checked.
 Historical confidence was Medium (multiple records checked previously), but mentions are sparse across remarks and could reflect agent copy/paste; overall the building likely offers BBQ facilities but evidence is moderate rather than strong.